GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 ## Set up the relay

-In order for the relay to receive message from IoT Core and Pubsub, it will need a dedicated subscription:
+In order for the relay to receive message from IoT Core and Pub/Sub, it will need a dedicated subscription:

 ```sh
 gcloud pubsub subscriptions create relay --topic $IOT_TOPIC